Product Requirements for Non Medical | Voler Systems

 Subclasses 1 through 3 are the focus of regulation.
-Here we will focus on subclass 1, although most of what is written here applies to subclasses 2 and 3.
+Here we will focus on subclass 1 and 2, although most of what is written here applies to subclass 3.

 The technical definition of SaMD comes from the International Medical Device Regulators Forum (IMDRF), an organization in which the United States is an active member.
 It's the exact definition that the FDA uses.
 The IMDRF states that a SaMD is:

 "Software intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device."

 To put it simply, it's software that functions independently of a physical device.
 It's possible to embed the software into hardware, as is often the case with modern medical devices.
 It can also work on general-purpose platforms or interface with other hardware.
 However, the SaMD is a standalone piece of the healthcare puzzle that isn't integral to hardware function.
 Typically, such software runs on a computer, a smartphone, or a smartwatch which is not a medical device.

 SaMD software may perform its core function on any computing platform to classify as a medical device.
 It does not drive or control other hardware as part of a closed-loop system.

 When the software is part of a device, the whole device, including the software, may then be a medical device.
 The FDA defines a medical device as follows:

 (h)(1) The term ‘‘device’’ means an instrument, apparatus, implement, machine, contrivance, implant, in vitro reagent, or other similar or related article, including any component, part, or accessory, which is—

 (A) recognized in the official National Formulary, or the United States Pharmacopeia, or any supplement to them,